amanusk/s-tui/README.md

 sudo apt-get install python-s-tui
 ```

-* Installation with pip comming soon
+* Installation with pip coming soon

 ## Build
 If would like to make changes to s-tui, you can test your work by running s-tui.py.